hiyouga/LLaMA-Factory/README.md

 Train the model by specifying a model ID of the ModelScope Hub as the `--model_name_or_path`.
 You can find a full list of model IDs at [ModelScope Hub](https://modelscope.cn/models), e.g., `modelscope/Llama-2-7b-ms`.

 ## Projects using LLaMA Factory

+If you have a project that should be incorporated, please contact via email or create a pull request.

 <details><summary>Click to show</summary>